marcwalden1/Scene-Graph-Generator/Installation_Requirements.md

 pip install matplotlib==3.1.2
 ```

-You can also check that your pytorch, torchvision, and python versions are correctly setup inside of your virtual environments by running the following command:
+You can also check that your pytorch, torchvision, python, numpy, and matplotlib versions are correctly setup inside of your virtual environments by running the following commands:
 ```python
 import torchvision
 import torch